-Common Services You May Need You Will Pay Out-of-Network Provider Limitations, Exceptions and Other Important Medical Event Services rou may need Network Provider (You will pay the least) (You will pay the most) Information If you visit a health care Primary care visit to treat an injury or illness Specialist visit 20% coinsurance 40% coinsurance Online provider visit: \$10 (Subject to deductible) provider's office or clinic Preventive care/screening/ immunization No charge.
+Common What You Will Pay Limitations, Exceptions and Other Important Medical Event Services You May Need Network Provider Out-of-Network Provider Information lf you visit a health care Primary care visit to treat an injury or illness Specialist visit (You will pay the least) 20% coinsurance (You will pay the most) 40% coinsurance Telehealth provider visit: \$10 Copayment (Subject to deductible) provider's office or clinic Preventive care/screening/ immunization No charge.
 Deductible does not apply.
 Not covered.
 You may have to pay for services that aren't preventive.
 Ask your provider if the services needed are preventive, then check what your plan will pay for.
 If you have a test Diagnostic test (X-ray, blood work).
-Imaging (CT/PET scans, MRIs) 20% coinsurance 40% coinsurance Preferred Generic drugs Retail: \$12 copay Mail order: \$24 copay \$75 individual preventive prescription drug deductible (for certain preventive medications) if treat your illness or condition, or information about prescription drug coverage .
-Additional Non-Preferred Generic drugs Retail: \$30 copay Mail order: \$60 copay You pay 100% then request reimbursement of the in- network amount, less the applicable deductible or copay .
-Mail Order (2X Copay) quan No charge for FDA-approver contraceptives or brand nam generic is medically inappro If you choose a brand drug f version is available, you will cost between the brand drug the Base Coverage deductible has not been met.
-Mail Order (2X Copay) quantity 60-90 day supply.
-No charge for FDA-approved generic contraceptives or brand name contraceptives if a generic is medically inappropriate or unavailable.
-Preferred brand drugs Retail: \$45 copay Mail order: \$90 copay Non-preferred brand drugs Retail: \$100 copay Mail order: \$200 copay If you choose a brand drug for which a generic version is available, you will pay the difference in cost between the brand drug and generic drug Specialty drugs Retail: \$100 copay Not covered.
-Not covered. plus the brand copayment .
+Imaging (CT/PET scans, MRIs) 20% coinsurance 40% coinsurance Preferred Generic drugs Retail: \$12 copay Mail order: \$24 copay \$75 individual preventive prescription drug deductible (for certain preventive medications) if If you need drugs to treat your illness or Non-Preferred Generic drugs Retail: \$30 copay Mail order: \$60 copay You pay 100% then request reimbursement of the in- the Base Coverage deductible has not been met.
+Mail Order (2X Copay) quantity 60-90 day supply. condition, or information about prescription drug Preferred brand drugs Retail: \$45 copay Mail order: \$90 copay network amount, less the applicable deductible or copay .
+No charge for FDA-approved generic contraceptives or brand name contraceptives if a generic is medically inappropriate or unavailable. coverage.
+Additional information is available at www.caremark.com Non-preferred brand drugs Retail: \$100 copay Mail order: \$200 copay If you choose a brand drug for which a generic version is available, you will pay the difference in cost between the brand drug and generic drug Specialty drugs Retail: \$100 copay Not covered. plus the brand copayment .
 Certain prescriptions require prior approval.
-If you have outpatient surgery Facility fee (e.g., ambulatory surgery center) Provider /surgeon fees 20% coinsurance 40% coinsurance If you need immediate medical attention Emergency room care \$50 copay /1 st visit; \$200 copay /each additional visit plus 20% coinsurance . \$50 copay /1 st visit; \$200 copay /each additional visit plus 20% coinsurance .
+If you have outpatient surgery Facility fee (e.g., ambulatory surgery center) 20% coinsurance 40% coinsurance Surgery Provider/surgeon fees If you need immediate medical attention Emergency room care \$50 copay /1 st visit; \$200 copay /each additional visit plus 20% coinsurance . \$50 copay /1 st visit; \$200 copay /each additional visit plus 20% coinsurance .
 Copayment waived if admitted.
-Emergency medical transportation 20% coinsurance 40% coinsurance Urgent care 20% coinsurance 40% coinsurance
+Emergency medical transportation 20% coinsurance 40% coinsurance